mazik/corona-tracker/README.md

 </p>

 <h1 align="center">Corona Tracker</h1>
-A Google Chrome extension for tracking COVIDVIRUS - COVID-19 update
+<p align="center">A Google Chrome extension for tracking COVIDVIRUS - COVID-19 update</p>

 ## Introduction
 Corona Tracker is developed by using the [COVID-19 API](https://github.com/mathdroid/covid-19-api) to see the latest update about the CORONAVIRUS - COVID-19.
 It was previously designed for OS level [CORONA: COVID-19](https://github.com/mazik/corona/) using Electron but there was some OS specific issue and code signing hasn't been done.